Posted: 05/08/2009 | May 8th, 2009

 Taiwan lacked a lot of things I like about places in Asia: a good nightlife, pirated movies, good, cheap street food, and lots of tropical islands to visit.
 I’ve gone through about 10 movies this week alone.
 I’ve been eating Thai street food every chance I get.
-I’ve really missed it—especially the pork noodle soup.
+I’ve really missed it, especially the pork noodle soup that can only be found in the street stalls of the country.
+It’s succulent pork and fresh noodles are my mainstay for a quick, cheap, and filling meal.
 I’ve been visiting >my favorite restaurants and catching up with old friends.

 Lots of cities you live in and love and return to visit, but I feel that with Bangkok, people return more often.
 I actually feel that way about Thailand in general.
 Everyone I meet who’s been here can’t wait to come back, and they usually do.
 This city just grabs you and sucks you in.

 Bangkok is a vortex and if you stay here long enough, you can get sucked in and never leave.
 Everyone I know who’s been here longer than two or three years says they’ll never leave.
 They just can’t cope with living anywhere else.
 The craziness of the city is unique, and once you’re used to it, nowhere else compares.

 In January, I closed the chapter on living in Bangkok long term.
 More than a few months here, and I feel lost and too sucked into that vortex.
 But being back here feels like coming home and like taking a hit of some powerful stuff.
 And like any good addict, I can’t be away from my drug too long.
 Anything longer than a few months, and I go through serious withdrawal.